 Chart 1.
-All Social Security disabled beneficiaries in current-payment status, December 2013
+All Social Security disabled beneficiaries in current-payment status, December 2014

-In December 2013, there were 10,228,364 people receiving Social Security disability benefits as disabled workers, disabled widow(er)s, or disabled adult children.
-The majority (87.4 percent) were disabled workers, 10.1 percent were disabled adult children, and 2.5 percent were disabled widow(er)s.
+In December 2014, there were 10,261,268 people receiving Social Security disability benefits as disabled workers, disabled widow(er)s, or disabled adult children.
+The majority (87.3 percent) were disabled workers, 10.2 percent were disabled adult children, and 2.5 percent were disabled widow(er)s.

-Chart 2.
-All Social Security disabled beneficiaries in current-payment status, December 1970-2013
+All Social Security disabled beneficiaries in current-payment status, December 1970-2014

-The number of disabled workers grew steadily until 1978, declined slightly until 1983, started to increase again in 1984, and began to increase more rapidly beginning in 1990.
-The growth in the 1980s and 1990s was the result of demographic changes, a recession, and legislative changes.
+The number of disabled beneficiaries has risen from 1,812,786 in 1970 to 10,261,268 in 2014, driven predominately by an increase in the number of disabled workers.
 The number of disabled adult children has grown slightly, and the number of disabled widow(er)s has remained fairly level.
-In December 2013, there were 8,940,950 disabled workers; 1,030,166 disabled adult children; and 257,248 disabled widow(er)s receiving disability benefits.
+In December 2014, there were 8,954,518 disabled workers; 1,048,879 disabled adult children; and 257,871 disabled widow(er)s receiving disability benefits.

-Chart 3.
-Disabled beneficiaries aged 18-64 in current-payment status as a percentage of state population aged 18-64, December 2013
+Disabled beneficiaries aged 18-64 in current-payment status as a percentage of state population aged 18-64, December 2014